-<math>\star</math>Fill in the details 2.40.
+★Fill in the details 2.40.
 Prove Theorem 2.39.
 Proof: Let $p \to q$ be our implication.
-According to the definition of implication, it is false when p is true and q is false and otherwise.
-Put another way, it is true unless p is true and q is false.
+According to the definition of implication, it is false when $p$ is true and $q$ is false and otherwise.
+Put another way, it is true unless $p$ is true and $q$ is false.
 The contrapositive, $\neg q \rightarrow \neg p$ , is false when $\neg q$ is true and is false, and true otherwise.
-Notice that this is equivalent to $q$ being and being true.
+Notice that this is equivalent to $q$ being $\\\$ and $\\\$ being true.
 Thus, the contrapositive is true unless and But this is exactly when $p \to q$ is true.
 Definition 2.41.
-The inverse of a proposition of the form "if p, then q" is the proposition "if p is not true, then q is not true" or "if not p, then not q" or $\neg p \rightarrow \neg q$ .
+The inverse of a proposition of the form "if p, then q" is the proposition "if p is not true, then q is not true" or "if not p, then not q" or $\neg p \rightarrow \neg q$ . ★Question 2.42.

-★Question 2.42.
 What is the inverse of the proposition "If you know Java, then you know a programming language"?

-\star Question 2.43.
+Answer ★Question 2.43.
 Are a proposition and its inverse equivalent?
 Explain, using the proposition from Question 2.42 as an example.

-Definition 2.44.
-The converse of a proposition of the form "if p, then q" is the proposition "if q, then p" or $q \rightarrow p$ .
+Answer Definition 2.44.
+The converse of a proposition of the form "if $p$ , then $q$ " is the proposition "if $q$ , then $p$ " or $q \to p$ . ★Question 2.45.

-★Question 2.45.
 What is the converse of the proposition "If you know Java, then you know a programming language"?

-$\star$ Question 2.46.
-Are a proposition and its converse equivalent?
-Explain using the proposition about Java/programming languages.

-As you have just seen, the inverse and converse of a proposition are not equivalent to the proposition.
-However, it turns out that the inverse and converse of a proposition are equivalent to each other.
+Answer t Java/programming languages.
+Answer proposition.
+It to each other. ave just seen, the inverse and converse of a proposition are not equivalent to the However, it turns out that the inverse and converse of a proposition are equivalent.
 You will be asked to prove this in Problem 2.2.
-If you think about it in the right way, it should be fairly easy to prove.

-Example 2.47.
-Here is an implication and its friends:

-- 1. Implication If I get to watch "The Army of Darkness," then I will be happy. - 2.
-Inverse If I do not get to watch "The Army of Darkness," then I will not be happy. - 3.
-Converse If I am happy, then I got to watch "The Army of Darkness." - 4.
-Contrapositive If I am not happy, then I didn't get to watch "The Army of Darkness."

-$\star$ Question 2.48.
-Using the propositions from the previous example, answer the following questions.

-(a) Give an explanation of why an implication might be true, but the inverse false.
+If you think about it in the right be fairly easy to prove.
+Example 2 2.47.
+Here is an implication and its friends: 1.
+Impli ication If I get to watch "The Army of Darkness," then I will be happy.
+2. Inver ese If I do not get to watch "The Army of Darkness," then I will not be happy.
+3. Conv erse If I am happy, then I got to watch "The Army of Darkness."
+4. Contr rapositive If I am not happy, then I didn't get to watch "The Army of Darkness." questions. n 2.48.
+Using the propositions from the previous example, answer the following an explanation of why an implication might be true, but the inverse false.

+Implications can be tricky to fully grasp and it is easy to get your head turned around when dealing with them.
+We will discuss them in quite a bit of detail throughout the next few sections in order to help you understand them better.
+We will also revisit them in Chapter 4.